helloleah/slate/source/includes/_backoffice.md

 ### Log the user out
 `GET /logout`

-Logs the current user out.
+Log the current user out.

-Query/request arguments: none

 ### Login the user from the login page